pytorch/serve/docs/metrics.md

 Torchserve provides an API to collect custom backend metrics.
 Metrics defined by a custom service or handler code can be collected per request or per a batch of requests.
 Two metric modes are supported, i.e `log` and `prometheus`.
 The default mode is `log`.
 Metrics mode can be configured using the `metrics_mode` configuration option in `config.properties` or `TS_METRICS_MODE` environment variable.
+For further details on `config.properties` and environment variable based configuration, refer [Torchserve config](configuration.md) docs.

 In `log` mode, Metrics are logged and can be aggregated by metric agents.
 Metrics are collected by default at the following locations in `log` mode:

 * Frontend metrics - `log_directory/ts_metrics.log`